lilli-mcnally/luna-beauty/README.md

 Most of my pages fill the page and push the footer to the bottom.
 However, after creating the Profile App I realised my footer was not sticking to the bottom of the page, regardless of the content height.
 I added a div with a class of "content" and used the [CSS Tricks](https://css-tricks.com/couple-takes-sticky-footer/) website to make sure my footer would stay at the very bottom of any page.

+#### Email Apostrophes

+I noticed when a user orders a product with an apostrophe in the name, such as "Lash 'n Roll" or L'Oréal, the confirmation email would have “L&#x27;Oreal" written on it instead.
+I researched and found a helpful page on [W3 Schools](https://www.w3schools.com/django/ref_tags_autoescape.php) where I found I could put `{% autoescape on %}` and `{% endautoescape %}`, and this would display the apostrophe as it should be.

 ## Unfixed Bugs

 There are no unfixed bugs to my knowledge.